misterpokeylope/jekyll-blog/_posts/2013-11-21-offlineimap-notifications.markdown

 The `export DISPLAY=:0; export XAUTHORITY=~/.Xauthority;` part is neccessary, in my case, when running the script from a cron job, since cron will normally not have access to the environmental display variables.
-If I am wrong about this or there is a better solution, I would be glad to know about it.
+I also tried to use this script with a systemd timer unit, in a systemd User instance, but I was unable to get it to display the notifcations, even though it was syncing my mail properly.
+If I can find a solution to this I will create a follow-up post with my findings.

 We can run the script every 3 minutes with cron: